yuulive/fgadfg/README.md

-# lucifer
+# ho
-Lucifer is a web server library.
+ho is a web server library.
-Lucifer comes with its own http implementation.
+ho comes with its own http implementation.
 Furthermore it comes with routing and the possibility to add middleware.

 ## Getting started ##
-First you have to add lucifer as an dependency to the project you want to use it in.
+First you have to add ho as an dependency to the project you want to use it in.
-Now add lucifer to your file.`extern crate lucifer;`
+Now add ho to your file.`extern crate ho;`

 Functions you want to add to routes do need to have the signature
 ```rust